-My Preservation Journal
+My Preservation Journalby LANDMARK WEST!

-- PDF; 52 pages.
+- Softcover.
+52 pages.

-- Softcover; 400 pages.
+- Softcover.
+96 pages.

 A Clearing in the Distance: Frederick Law Olmsted and America in the 19th Centuryby Witold Rybczynski

 - In this New York Times Notable Book, Witold Rybczynski illuminates Frederick Law Olmsted’s role as a major cultural figure at the epicenter of 19th century American history.
-We know Olmsted through his stunning landscapes, but his contemporaries knew a man of even more extraordinary talents who traveled to China at 21; cofounded The Nation magazine; and was an early voice against slavery.
+We know Olmsted through his stunning landscapes, but his contemporaries knew a man of even more extraordinary talents who traveled to China at 21, co-founded The Nation magazine, and was an early voice against slavery.
 Rybczynski’s understanding of Olmsted’s immense complexity make his book an engaging intellectual adventure.

-- Hardcover; 480 pages.
+- Hardcover.
+480 pages.

 Philip Tragerby Philip Trager

-- “This retrospective monograph reveals the genius of a photographer…” –Architect Magazine This overview of the photographs of Philip Trager offers readers full access to one of the 20th century’s most important photographers of architecture and dance, combining work from his previous monographs with unpublished photographs from a wide range of projects.
+- This overview of the photographs of Philip Trager offers readers full access to one of the 20th century’s most important photographers of architecture and dance, combining work from his previous monographs with unpublished photographs from a wide range of projects.
 His distinctly personal images of buildings are regarded as landmark works in architectural photography.
-For this chronicle of Trager’s entire career, essays by distinguished specialists preface each major theme.
-It includes an extensive interview with the artist, an illustrated section of selected projects and commissions, and a chronology and bibliography.
+It includes an extensive interview with the artist, an illustrated section of selected projects and commissions, and essays by distinguished specialists.

-- Hardcover; 312 pages.
+- Hardcover.
+312 pages.